Saint-Germain-en-Laye: Population

 The population data in the table and graph below refer to the commune of Saint-Germain-en-Laye proper, in its geography at the given years.
-The population of Fourqueux, absorbed in 2019, is not included.
+The population of Fourqueux, absorbed in 2019, is not included in data before 2019.

 Transport

 Saint-Germain-en-Laye is connected to other communes by the Résalys bus network operated by Transdev.
 Saint-Germain-en-Laye is served by Saint-Germain-en-Laye station on Paris RER line A.

-It was also served by two stations on the Grande Ceinture Ouest branch of the Transilien Paris-Saint-Lazare suburban rail line: Saint-Germain-Bel-Air–Fourqueux and Saint-Germain–Grande Ceinture.
-The branch was in operation from 12 December 2004 to 28 June 2019.
+It was served by two stations on the Grande Ceinture Ouest branch of the Transilien Paris-Saint-Lazare suburban rail line: Saint-Germain-Bel-Air–Fourqueux and Saint-Germain–Grande Ceinture.
+The branch was in operation from December 2004 to June 2019.

-On 6 July 2022 the Île-de-France tramway Line 13 Express opened, serving the two former Grande Ceinture Ouest station, as well as two additional stations within Saint-Germain-en-Laye.
+In July 2022, the Île-de-France tramway Line 13 Express opened, serving the two former Grande Ceinture Ouest station, and two additional stations within Saint-Germain-en-Laye.

-The Achères–Grand-Cormier station is also situated within the Saint-Germain-en-Laye commune.
+The Achères–Grand-Cormier station is within the Saint-Germain-en-Laye commune.
 It is served by the Paris RER line A and the Transilien Paris – Saint-Lazare suburban rail line.
 The station is located in the middle of the Forest of Saint-Germain-en-Laye, far from the urbanized part of the commune.